Jask2020/TitanicDataset/README.md

 A gradient boosted tree classification was trained on this dataset using the sklearn module.

-Grid search 3-fold cross validation was done on the n_estimators=200, max_depth=4 and learning_rate=0.01 parameters.
+Grid search 3-fold cross validation was done on the n_estimators, max_depth and learning_rate parameters.

-Using the best estimators, an accuracy of 76.555% was achieved, which was also seen before on the overfit random forest classification.
+Using the best estimators (n_estimators=200, max_depth=4 and learning_rate=0.01), an accuracy of 76.555% was achieved, which was also seen before on the overfit random forest classification.
 This model does not turn out to be better.

 ## Voting Classification